 3. Construct A Chimney Swift Tower – Provide more nesting habitat to your neighborhood swifts.
 We recommend this book on building swift towers by Chimney Swift experts Paul and Georgean Kyle.
 There are also great videos available online to help you get started.
 Swift towers make excellent Eagle Scout projects.
 Schoolyards, church grounds, parks and other open areas make good sites.
 Register Chimney Swift towers here.

 4. Save Roost Towers – Schools and industrial buildings are replacing heating and cooling systems at a rapid rate in North Carolina, causing the loss of suitable roost towers.
 Be proactive and write letters and arrange to meet with school administrators, facilities managers, and others who influence decisions on chimneys before plans are made to tear the chimney down.
-Offer to give a brief presentation (which we will provide) to a group of people connected with the building.
+Offer to give a brief presentation to a group of people connected with the building.

 Bird-Friendly Communities is a partnership program that focuses conservation efforts where most people live - in cities and towns.
 To learn more about this program, click here.